EolnMsuk/AntiDarkSword-rootful/README.md

 AntiDarkSword is an advanced iOS security tweak designed to harden jailbroken devices against WebKit and iMessage-based exploits.
 It significantly reduces your device's attack surface by neutralizing common vectors used in one-click and zero-click attacks.

+## 🔍 How the Protection Works (Allow-By-Default)
+To protect yourself, you must go into the tweak settings and explicitly **RESTRICT** the apps you want to lock down.
+You can do this manually by selecting specific apps, or by enabling the built-in **Preset Rules** tiers.

+*Note: Restricting an app means it will no longer be able to run interactive web elements.
+Web pages will still load text and images (HTML/CSS), but apps built with native UI like YouTube and Discord will continue to function normally.*

 ## ✨ Features

 * **WebKit Hardening:** Forcibly disables JavaScript execution, inline media playback, Picture-in-Picture, WebGL, WebRTC (peer connections), and local file access within targeted web views.